Sash windows with wooden frames in old houses

 The frames of the sash windows were made of wood.
 So they expanded in damp weather unless they were painted regularly.
 The expansion changed the fit, so they often stuck.
 Then in drier weather the wood contracted and the windows rattled around in the wind.

-There are projections called 'horns' at the lower edges of the upper sash window - see the sketch.
+There are projections called 'horns' at the lower edges of the upper sash window and similar onesinside on the lower sash section.

-These horns prevent the top window from sliding down so far behind the lower sash that it can't be reached from inside.
+These horns prevent the sections from sliding down so far in front or behind that they can't be reached from the other side.